Peony Pink Hawaiian Coral

 - ZONEPerennial zones 2-8

-- INCLUDES1 large 3-5 eye bare root
+- INCLUDES1 large 3-5 eye bare root, planting instructions, and a wooden plant marker

 - Botanical NamePaeonia